Spamarama

-Spamarama (SPAMARAMA) is a long-time annual festival and competitive cookoff held in Austin, Texas, during 1978–2007 and in 2019 and 2022 to celebrate Spam, the branded canned pork product.
+Spamarama (SPAMARAMA) is a long-time annual festival and competitive cookoff held in Austin, Texas, during 1978–2007 and in 2019 and 2022, to celebrate Spam, the branded canned pork product.

 The festival includes a Spam cook-off, Spam themed competitive activities, and live music.

 Origin

 The Spamarama began in 1978 as a joke between David Arnsberger and his friend, Dick Terry, who believed there were too many barbecue and chili cook-offs.
 The frequent contests seemed silly to them and they felt that a real challenge would be to make dishes with Spam.
 "If you could make Spam edible, that would be a feat," Arnsberger explained.
 The two friends considered calling the event a "SPAM-Off", but the name quickly became Spamarama.

 Arnsberger was one of the frontmen for the Uranium Savages, the Austin parody band, which had a gig already booked on April Fools' Day at Soap Creek Saloon on Bee Cave Road.
-They piggy-backed their festival idea on to the band's gig and 300 spectators and 27 entries later the first Spamarama was a success.
+They piggy-backed their festival idea on to the band's gig and, 300 spectators and 27 entries later, the first Spamarama was a success.
 Austinites liked the opportunity to compete in events like the pig-shouting contests, to dress in costume, and come up with creative Spam and pig pun-themed dishes.
 The event was repeated and soon artist Jim Franklin designed Spamarama T-shirts and posters that have since become collector's items.

 Hormel lawsuit

 Hormel, makers of Spam, sent Jim Franklin a cease-and-desist order for using their brand name.
-They also claimed the Spamarama festival was "diluting their product, a legal term for harming".
+They claimed the Spamarama festival was diluting their product.
 Hormel eventually located David Arnsberger and worked out a contract with him and Sharon Kincl, which gave them the sole rights to use the Spamarama name in perpetuity royalty free.
-For the next four years the Spamarama festival continued.
-Hormel provided Spam branded items, official T-shirts, ball caps, clocks and other swag that could be used as prizes, although they did not like the name of the Spam Cram contest.
+For the next four years, the Spamarama festival continued.
+Hormel provided Spam branded items, official T-shirts, ball caps, clocks, and other swag that could be used as prizes, although they did not like the name of the Spam Cram contest.